yuanfeibi/wstun/readme.md

 ./wstun.js -r6666:2.2.2.2:33 wss://server:8080
 ```
 In the above examples, the client asks the server to open a TCP server on port 6666 and all connections on this port are tunneled to the client that is directely connected to 2.2.2.2:33.

+## Logging system
+WSTUN uses Log4js library to manage its logs in /var/log/wstun/